 Mar 04, 2024: Removed the Gigabyte M27Q P as a Notable Mention, as it's harder to find.

-Our recommendations are based on what we think are the best monitors for coding and programming that are currently available.
+Our recommendations are based on what we think are the best displays for coding and programming that are currently available.
 They're adapted to be valid for most people in each price range.
-Rating is based on our review, factoring in price, and feedback from our visitors.
+The rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here's the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.